DeepGraphLearning/MATH60629A_2025A/project.md

 - A sentence indicating if you would like to meet earlier than March 15th.

 **Presentation**: This is a group presentation, with a set of slides or a poster prepared.
-All team members should present.
-Students who do not present can not get credit for this part.
 We will decide at random the order of the presentations.

 *Requirements for the Presentation*:
 -	Give an overview of the task, and present statistical analysis of the data using visualization tools.